Szelwiga/stormy/README.md

 ### Stormy Linker:
 Page that redirects to current API ip, with script that updates this ip (in case of github pages hosting).
+> Needs to be finished, but it's working

 ### Stormy update_ip